Skip to main content

 note

-info Be mindful that if you alter tasks/links in the direct Gantt instance while also feeding them as React props, you should keep them in sync or re-parse the data.
-Otherwise, the next React re-rendering may overwrite your manual changes.
+If you alter tasks or links via the direct Gantt instance while also feeding them as React props, keep them in sync.
+Otherwise, the next React re-render may overwrite your manual changes.